 - AIS 770 Seminar in Financial Accounting

-+ Additionally, you must complete a minimum of five and a maximum of seven elective graduate courses.
++ Additionally, you must complete a minimum of four and a maximum of six elective graduate courses.
+The GMAcc program requires a minimum of 54 credits over two years.

 The second year also provides students with some flexibility to promote breadth of knowledge across a number of business disciplines.